kkrakovych/database-maven-plugin/README.md

 ## Main idea of the plugin

+The plugin helps to create delta scripts to update database from version to version.

+The result delta script may be deployed either manually or automatically.

 1. All database objects, source code, data definition and delta scripts should be under version source control.
 2. Any release is a set of previously mentioned objects packed in a single compressed zip file.
 3. The release can be deployed into target database by a single script execution.